arcctgx/ARver/README.md

 #### Using MusicBrainz disc IDs instead of physical discs

-The regular use case of ARver is to verify a set of audio files just after they have been ripped, while the CD they have been ripped from is still in the drive.
+The regular use case of `ARver` is to verify a set of audio files right after they have been ripped, while the CD they have been ripped from is still in the drive.

 Commands `arver` and `arver-discinfo` support an alternative mode of operation, where disc information is downloaded from MusicBrainz by disc ID lookup.
 While